SiegeKeebsOffical/FileExplorerPro/README.md

 I use this program alongside StabilityMatrix - as it downloads a <checkpointName>.preview.<imgext> and <checkpointName>.cm-info.json file that this program utilizes which is very convenient.
 Not necessary though

+There's no cloud integration or integration with civitai or comfyui or anything fancy.
+Everything is all totally local

 ![Rate Files](Images/Rate-Files.webp)